burnbright/silverstripe-facebook-likebox/README.md

 # Facebook Like Box

-Provides a shortcode for embedding the facebook like box / feed within content.
+Provides a shortcode, and a widget for adding the facebook likebox/stream to your site.

 ## Usage